otosky/medium_stats/README.md

 The "slug" parameter is typically your publication's name in lower-case, with spaces delimited by dashes, and is the portion of your page's URL after "medium.com/"

-For example, `test-publication` if the URL is https://medium.com/test-publication and name is "Test Publication"
+For example, the slug is `test-publication` if the URL is https://medium.com/test-publication and name is "Test Publication"

 ---